TheCyberLocal/AskCodeium.py/README.md

 ## 🎯 Project Mission

-The mission of AskCodeium is to democratize access to AI chat services by making them free, easy to integrate, and accessible for all developers.
+The mission of AskCodeium is to make AI chat APIs free, easy to integrate, and accessible for all developers.

 ## 💾 Installation